makhlaghi/fitstojpg/README.md

 customization.
 The [POSIX argument syntax conventions](http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) apply.

+In short the options are:

+   -h: View help.
+   -l: Logarithmic scaling.
+   -n: Don't inverse grayscale.
+       (by default it is for easier printing and viewing.)
+   -i: Input FITS filename.
+   -e: Input FITS extention.
+   -o: Output JPEG name.
+   -w: Width in print in centimeters.
+   -c: Color space (grayscale or CMYK).
+   -a: Lower truncation radius.
+   -b: Higher truncation radius.
+   -f: Width of black inner border in pixels.
+   -g: Width of white outer border in pixels.

-Future updates:
+Future updates and issues:
 ------------
+0. The CMYK output is not yet correct!
-0. Make a nice documentation.
+1. Make a nice documentation.
-1. Add more functionality.
+2. Add much more functionality and generality.
-2. Work on a better user experience.
+3. Work on a better user experience.
-3. Fix any bugs I have not found yet!
+4. Fix any bugs I have not found yet!

 Comments and suggestions:
 ----------------------------------------